On this page

 "Enterprises influence how we see the world by demonstrating that they can achieve results sustainably despite the highly competitive business environment.
 Values and attitudes change through examples and political decisions", Paavo Ritala emphasises.

 LUT fosters change by educating researchers, future influencers and leaders who think sustainably.
-The research carried out by the LUT School of Business and Management can be used to develop Finnish services and production as well as the competitiveness of European industries.
+The research carried out by the LUT Business School can be used to develop Finnish services and production as well as the competitiveness of European industries.

 "Pursuing growth in the global gross domestic product at any cost relates to an outdated model.
 That's not what we want to do – we want to promote the global dissemination of sustainable business models and green technology", Ritala concludes.